Donaim/miseq-workflow-pres/slides.md

 On this slide I have a map of the whole workflow.
 Currently everything is blurred out but we can see some white blobs and lines connecting them.
 They represent progress through the pipeline.

+This presentation will gradually unblur the picture, revealing the key states and transitions.
 -->

 ---